LoicMadern/MARS/README.md

 #2nd prepare your project to be analysed by MARS
 - cd ../projects/project_name
 - vim exclude.txt
-- add folders you want to exclude (Each one in a new line)
+- write folders that you want to exclude from the analysis (Each one in a new line)
 - close vim
 - modify the calls.CSV file.
-You'll make a callgraphs by couple of microservices of the project by using comma separator.
+You'll make a callgraphs of all couples microservices from project_name by using comma separator.
-( you can use IDE as intellijea, if you can't, go on the next step and don't take in account the circular dependencies analysis)
+( you can use IDE as intellij, if you can't, go on the next step and don't take in account the circular dependencies analysis)

 #3th step launch MARS
 - cd ..